GLOBAL MARKETS-U.S. jobs growth boosts Wall Street stocks, dollar

 German 10-year yields rose 7 basis points to 1.76 percent .

-Brent oil bounced off a four-month low to trade higher on the U.S. jobs data, while traders kept close watch over a meeting between Western powers and Iran on its nuclear program.
+Brent oil bounced off a four-month low to trade higher on the U.S. jobs data, while traders kept close watch over a meeting between Western powers and Iran over its nuclear program.